michimussato/OpenStudioLandscapes/wiki/README.md

 > - scripted (`nox -s readme`)
 > - graphically (images, [graphs & diagrams](https://mermaid.js.org/intro/))

-This might seem like a banality: OpenStudioLandscapes documentation aims to reflect the truth as close and as quickly as possible using *my limited resources*.
+This might state the obvious: OpenStudioLandscapes documentation aims to reflect the truth as close and as quickly as possible using *my limited resources*.